tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 Thirdly, you have to reconcile your **personal and professional identities**.

-## Identity is a multi-faceted construct

-It took me about two years of independent work before I started to evolve multiple labels for myself.
-Living up to one label seemed hard enough for a long time.

-But the truth is that once we stop thinking of identity as something someone else grants to us - and we start thinking of it as a personal form of empowerment - then we can start to see that multiple identities, and hence labels, are useful and more genuine than a forced single label.

 ## Psychic Armor for the Arena of Capitalism

 See: https://thecreativeindependent.com/people/on-what-it-takes-to-sustain-a-creative-life-financially/